-We try to anticipate questions you might have about the American Society of Home Inspectors members and provided a link and answers here.
-If you would like to request additional information about our credentials, services or to schedule an inspection Contact Us.
+We've tried to anticipate other questions you might have about the American Society of Home Inspectors and provided the answers here.
+If you would like to request additional information or schedule an inspection Contact Us.

 1. Why an ASHI Inspector?